What is B2C (Business to Consumer)?

-One of the best B2C examples is of a significant B2C company today: Shopify.
+Shopify is one of the best B2C examples of a significant B2C company today.
 It has created a market for small businesses to trade their goods digitally and gain more customers.

-Nevertheless, even before the internet, business-to-consumer was a terminology employed to represent take-out restaurants or businesses in shopping malls.
+Nevertheless, business-to-consumer terminology was employed to represent take-out restaurants or businesses in shopping malls even before the internet.
 In 1979, Michael Aldrich further utilized this term to attract consumers through television.

 (i) Focus on market segmentation

 (ii) Provide better customer service on the platform than the competitors.